The Wachowskis' unrealized projects: Batman: Year One

 Around 2000, while Darren Aronofsky and Frank Miller worked on their own film adaptation of Miller's Batman: Year One, Warner Bros. lured the Wachowskis to the project after the success of The Matrix, leading them to write their own take of Year One.
-In contrast to the screenplay written by Aronosfky and Miller, the Wachowskis' proposal was more faithful to the original comic and Warner was pleased with it.
+In contrast to the screenplay written by Aronofsky and Miller, the Wachowskis' proposal was more faithful to the original comic and Warner was pleased with it.
 Their ideas for the film would have been making a live-action adaptation of the comic books greatly influenced by the Neal Adams Batman era with an isolated and maniacal Bruce Wayne, an emphasis on the "detective aspect" of the Batman persona and a fluid and violent plot with loads of action, confrontations and the usual Batman stories three-act plot.
 Reportedly, the Wachowskis loved the concept, but they had felt so appalled with Joel Schumacher's Batman & Robin that they were afraid of following up that adaptation.
 In the end, the Wachowskis preferred to continue their work with The Matrix trilogy after The Matrix Reloaded and The Matrix Revolutions were greenlighted, figuring that their own "comic book franchise" was better and original than the deal Warner was offering, and politely declined the offer.